adkelley/javascript-to-purescript/tut06/README.md

 Are you still with me?
 To reiterate what I wrote in my introduction, don't let this, or any other mathematical name, scare you from learning functional programming.
 If we keep the names (e.g., Semigroup), then we benefit from a whole lot of information derived from the mathematics, namely the types and their laws!
 If we understand the types (i.e., list, string, int, etc.) and their laws (e.g., associativity, identity, etc.), then it helps us tremedously to reason about our program.

 A Semigroup is a type together with a binary operation `<>` that satisfies the associativity law.
 If we unpack this definition further - a binary operation takes two elements from our type and produces another element of the same type.
 Moreover, if you think long enough, you'll see that a binary operation is just a method of function composition.
-I like to think of binary operations like concatenation, where we smash two objects together to get a third object.
-In PureScript, this is called append, with  `(<>)` as its infix operator.
-Note that Brian uses `concat` in his examples but, to help reduce cognitive load, I'll use append in both JavaScript and PureScript.
+I like to think of binary operations like concatenation, where we mash two objects together to get a third object.
+In PureScript, this is called `append`, with  `(<>)` as its infix operator.
+Note that Brian uses `concat` in his examples but, to help reduce cognitive load, I'll use `append` in both JavaScript and PureScript.

 Good examples of `<>` on Semigroups include addition, multiplication.
 The associativity law states that given elements a, b and c from our type, then `a <> (b <> c) = (a <> b) <> c`.
 Notice I didn't include subtraction!
 It is not a Semigroup because it doesn't satisfy the associativity law.
 Meaning, `a - (b - c)` is not equal to `(a - b) - c`.
 The string type and its binary operation of append is another good example of a Semigroup.
 Checking whether the associativity law holds, we find that `("foo" <> "bar") <> "baz"` is equal to `"foobarbaz"` and `"foo" <> ("bar" <> "baz")` is also equal to `"foobarbaz"`.